Have questions about IBCD? Find answers to some of our most common questions below.

 If you lose an item, you may ask us if we know what happened to it, but we will not guarantee that the item will be returned to its owner.

 Yes, we will!
-Every day we will provide lunch, snacks, water and lemonade to the campers and the camp staff.
+Every day we will provide lunch, snacks, water and Gatorade to the campers and the camp staff.
 All lunches will be catered from local restaurants.

 We try to stay on schedule with the baseball activities as much as possible in times of rain.
 If the rain is too heavy, or if there is lightning/thunder nearby, we will gather at the shelter and wait out the weather.
 During the delay, coaches will provide some additional instructions, such as how to keep score or go over baseball rules.